bengudro/hugo-agency-bengudro-theme/README.md

   write permissions.
 Makes perfect sense.
 - But that’s not even my intention in the first place anyway.
-All I want is to make local changes to the *Agency theme*, test said changes on my machine and, once satisfied, `push` my website to my Gihub repo, and `pull` said repo from my web server.
-Sounds simple enough?
+All I want is to make local changes to the *Agency theme*, test said changes on my machine and, once satisfied, `push` my website to my Gihub repo.
 - But Git understands things differently: it thinks that when I `git push` what I really want is to contribute my changes to [DigitalCraftsman][]’s *Agency theme*, and since I am not a contributor